Penetration Pricing vs Price Skimming in SaaS

 - Your CAC payback can survive low ARPU (high volume compensates)

-According to Simon-Kucher’s annual software study, approximately 75% of SaaS businesses have annual price increases under 3%, often failing to keep pace with inflation.
+According to Simon-Kucher’s annual software study, roughly 75% of SaaS businesses raise prices under 3% per year.
 The risk founders ignore: you can’t raise prices easily later.
-Customers who signed up for €9/mo will churn at €29/mo.
+Customers who signed up under penetration pricing at €9/mo will churn at €29/mo.
 Your acquisition channels get optimized for price-sensitive ICP.

 Solution: price-tier from day one even if the bottom tier is cheap.
-See tiered pricing for upgrade paths — this lets you grow customers up instead of triggering mass churn when you raise prices.
+See tiered pricing for upgrade paths — customers grow up tiers instead of churning when you raise prices.
+Treat the entry tier as a wedge, not the destination.

 Use price skimming when: